GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 | **Cutting**                | Iron   | **Necrotic**       | Pearl  | **Sonic** | Quartz |
 | **Electrical**             | Copper | **Piercing**       | Wood | **Undamaging** | Hadrium |

+**Ring of Shielding**, $ 5,400
+Neg.
+A fine band, smooth to the touch.
+It often is host to a shied shaped charm affixed to the band. *A user with a [Will] of 13+ may activate this ring as an action to produce a forcefield affixed to the ring that functions exactly like a tower shield, save for the lack of weight nor need for minimum [Body] score.
+If the forcefield is destroyed by any means, roll a d6.
+The wearer gains spell sickness equal to the result and the ring is unable to materialize the forcefield for a number of days equal to the result +1.
+The forcefield can be safely dematerialized as an action or reaction*.

 **Ring of Wondernaming**, $9,500
 Neg.
 A ring of modest quality.
 Not too gaudy, but not so plain.